rec/gitz/doc/README.rst

   Update branches from a reference branch

 `git-when <git-when.rst>`_
-  When did each file change (date, commit, message)?
+  When did each file change (date, commit, message), or

   Dotfiles are ignored by default

-  Nice use of color - from an unknown source.

 `Gitz home page <https://github.com/rec/gitz/>`_
 ================================================